NET-BYU/networking-course/_labs/tcp-client-v1.md

 - Your program is only allowed to print the text returned from the server to `stdout`.
 Everything else should be printed to `stderr`.

 - When the verbose flag is set, you must print debugging messages to `stderr`.
 These debugging messages must be *meaningful* and not garbage data.
 They should be helpful to anyone that is trying to debug your program.
+If the verbose flag is not set, you should not print any debugging messages.

 - Your program must return a correct exit code, using `EXIT_SUCCESS` and `EXIT_FAILURE` (see [here](https://en.wikipedia.org/wiki/Exit_status#C_language)).